1. Overview

 A SequenceLayout denotes the repetition of a given layout.
 In other words, this can be thought of as a sequence of elements similar to an array with the defined element layout.

-For example, we can create a sequence layout for 25 elements of 64 bits each:
+For example, we can create a sequence layout for 10 elements of java integer:

-A GroupLayout can combine multiple member layouts.
-The member layouts can be either similar types or a combination of different types.
+A GroupLayout can combine multiple member layouts, which can be similar or a combination of different types.

 There are two possible ways to define a group layout.
 For instance, when the member layouts are organized one after another, it is defined as a struct.
 On the other hand, if the member layouts are laid out from the same starting offset, then it is called a union.